Judea

 The term Judea was used by English speakers for the hilly internal part of Mandatory Palestine.
-Judea roughly corresponds to the southern part of the West Bank (الضِفَّة الغَرْبِيَّة), a territory Israel has occupied since 1967 and administered as the "Judea and Samaria Area"(מחוז יהודה ושומרון, Makhoz Yehuda VeShomron).
+Judea roughly corresponds to the southern part of the West Bank (الضِفَّة الغَرْبِيَّة), a territory Israel has occupied since 1967 and administered as the "Judea and Samaria Area" (מחוז יהודה ושומרון, Makhoz Yehuda VeShomron).
 Usage of the term "Judea and Samaria" is associated with the right wing in Israeli politics.

 Etymology

-The name Judea is a Greek and Roman adaptation of the Hebrew name Yehudah (Hebrew יהודה, 'Judah'), which originally encompassed the territory of the Israelite tribe of that name and later of the ancient Kingdom of Judah.
+The name Judea is a Greek and Roman adaptation of the Hebrew name Yehudah (Hebrew יהודה), one of the Twelve Tribes of Israel and later used as the name for the ancient Kingdom of Judah.
 Nimrud Tablet K.3751, dated c.
 733 BCE, is the earliest known extra-biblical record of the name Judah (written in Assyrian cuneiform as Yaudaya or KUR.ia-ú-da-a-a).
+Related nomenclature continued to be used under the rule of the Babylonians (the Yehud province), the Persians (the Yehud province), during the Hellenistic period (Hasmonean Judea), and under the Romans (Provincia Iudaea, or Province of Judaea).

+Origins

+There is no consensus among linguists and historians as to the origins of the name Judah (Yehudah).
+The Book of Genesis presents a folk etymology deriving it from a legendary founder Judah, the son of Jacob, offering a wordplay This etymology is generally regarded as dubious by modern scholars because of its strong similarity to other eponymic legends from antiquity that were later proven to be false, and because Judah does not appear as a given name until late in the post-Exilic period.
+Several scholars have suggested Judah may be a theophoric name referencing the tetragrammaton (y-h-w), a shortening of Yehuda-el ("praise be to El"), or an otherwise-unattested god y-h-w-d.
+However, there is little to no agreement on the specifics of such an origin, and these theories have fallen out of favor.
+A more likely explanation suggests Yehuda is cognate with the Arabic wahda ("ravine" or "gorge"), though such a term is not directly attested in the Old Testament.

+History

 Judea was sometimes used as the name for the entire region, including parts beyond the river Jordan.
 In 200 CE Sextus Julius Africanus, cited by Eusebius (Church History 1.7.14), described "Nazara" (Nazareth) as a village in Judea.
 The King James Version of the Bible refers to the region as "Jewry".
+'Judean' was not exclusively used as ethnic identifier; Ptolemy of Ascalon, for example, quoted in a work by Ammonius of Alexandria, distinguishes between Judeans originating within the land of Judea, "and forcefully circumcised Idumeans (of Syrian or Phoenician origin, in his view) who could likewise be designated 'Judeans.'"